phiat/colorbars-clj/README.md

 # colorbars-clj

-A Clojure library designed to make rpg-style stat bars, using clansi for coloring
+A Clojure library designed to make rpg-style stat bars, using clansi for coloring.

 ## Usage